StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

         self.tui.write(f'{GREEN}Hello World{RESET}{NL}')
 ```

-To register the window with gdb we need to use a gdb global function.
-The 1st parameter is the name of the window which will be used in gdb tui commands.
+To register the window with GDB we use a GDB global function.
+The 1st parameter is the name of the window which will be used in GDB Tui commands.

 ``` gdb.register_window_type("hello", HelloWinFactory) ```

 The last parameter is a factory function.
 This funcrion needs 1 parameter which will be a tui object.
 We want to pass this object to our HellowWindow class and return the instance of this class back to gdb.
 GDB will be able to invoke the various methods `render()`, etc as needed.